Back to Blog

 How often do you connect with those who came before you?
 What do you know about them?
 What was life like for them?
 What did they live through?
 What were their unfulfilled dreams?
 What stories are still alive in your family to this day?
 What is unknown?

-This episode of the podcast recorded by my colleague Jamie Kim is a meditation to connect with those who came before you and to feel the magnitude of that love and support.
+This episode of the podcast, recorded by Coach Jamie Kim, is a meditation to connect with those who came before you and to feel the magnitude of that love and support.

 RELATED ARTICLES